-A TV host in the Ivory Coast asked a sex offender to show his technique on a mannequin.
+A TV host in Ivory Coast asked a sex offender to show his technique on a mannequin.
 Women fought back.

 “This is rape culture, and it is atrocious,” said Benedicte Joan, president of Stop Au Chat Noir, an Ivorian group fighting to end sexual assault.

-The name of her organization — which translates to “Stop the black cat” — is a reference to a grim term that girls in Ivory Coast hear as they grow up.
+The name of her organization — which translates to “Stop the black cat” — is a reference to a grim term that girls in the Ivory Coast hear as they grow up.
 “Black cat” is a code for men who break into women’s bedrooms, she said, and people say it like a punchline.

 The lurid television bit this week was an extension of that attitude, she said.